 On top of the ideal itinerary, they also run their facilities so that they leave the smallest footprint possible.
-All the power is supplied solely by solar power and all the waste from the toilets are composted and used in the garden.
+All the power is supplied solely by solar power and all the waste from the toilets is composted and used in the garden.

 The huts are specially constructed to stay cool even in the hot sun, and there is also a restaurant and bar that serves fresh, local, homemade meals.
 To stay here, it will only cost you 10 Euros a night.

-The One Love Foundation has been around for about three years now and it has shown to really make a difference.
+The One Love Foundation has been around for about three years now and it has been shown to really make a difference.

 “We have found that the experience of the volunteers has been excellent,” Brendon says, “giving them the power to decide where they want to help and also while they stay they see exactly where their help has benefited the community.”

-To find out more information and to contact or donate to the One Love foundation, check out their website!
+To find out more information and to contact or donate to the One Love Foundation, check out their website!

 Jolanda van Dijk writes:

 I have stayed at the one love foundation for two months and it really was a great experience.
 When I arrived at the foundation I was surprised about the beauty of it.
 The huts are simple but beautifully decorated and so are the outdoor showers and is the kitchen.
-That together with the view over the ocean, the lovely meals and the friendly owners made it a perfect place to stay.
+That together with the view over the ocean, the lovely meals, and the friendly owners made it a perfect place to stay.

 I used my time in Asaafa to help out at the nursery.
 Together with another volunteer I painted and decorated all the classrooms.
-After that we started “teaching,” but because the school lacked school supplies for the smallest kids I used a part of my donation to buy some extra materials like paper, colored pencils, paint, balls and ropes.
+After that we started “teaching,” but because the school lacked school supplies for the smallest kids I used a part of my donation to buy some extra materials like paper, colored pencils, paint, balls, and ropes.

-We started by teaching the children English songs, the alphabet and the names of animals.
+We started by teaching the children English songs, the alphabet, and the names of animals.
 We taught them how to hold a pencil, how to draw and how to paint.
 We let them play with toys and puzzles and we played all sort of games.
 It was a lot of fun for me and the kids loved it too.